PRACTICAL INFORMATION

 PUBLIC WIFI

-Complimentary WiFi is provided in the hotel and at the Congress venue, the Euskalduna.
+Complimentary WiFi is available in the Congress hotel and at Trinity Business School.

 SHOPPING